-Everyday Backups helps you keep your documents, settings and emails safe, and get them back when things go wrong like mistakes, computer failure, theft and ransomware.
+Everyday Backups helps you keep your documents, settings and emails safe and protected.
+Get your essential data back when things go wrong like mistakes, computer failure, theft and ransomware.

 Everyday Backups is about recovering things you thought were lost with the focus on documents, files and emails used by Microsoft Office programs.